viodotcom/jyafn/docs/docs/tutorials/index.md

 Now that you have a JYAFN which you can send your devs to use in production, the world is your oyster!
 To get better at JYAFN, you could check out the following next:

 * Take a look at the `jyafn` CLI tool.
 There you will find some nice debugging gadgets for your exported functions, such as

+    !!! tip
+        The CLI tool comes automatically installed with the `jyafn` Python package.

     * `desc`: describes the JYAFN, showing name, input and output types, documentation and (what is very important) _memory usage_ of your function.
 You know, devs don't like when you go about gobbling up all the memory in their machines destrying their servers.
 It's important to know how much _in-memory_ data your function will cost.
     * `run`: runs your function with a given JSON input.
     * `serve`: serves your function as a simple HTTP server (not at all suitable for production use).